mfaurel/55Colonie/_posts/2022-01-14-it-could-be-any-of-us.md

 ## Good news?
 Well...
  >"Good news, the lung cancer is smaller!"

- The light at the end of the tunnel we were all waiting for.
+ A while after, the light at the end of the tunnel we were all waiting for.
 Could this be it?
 Lung cancer has one of the highest mortality rates...
-Well, unfortunately - no. It metastasised to their stomach.
-Treatments had to continue, with all the associated side effects, depleting their batteries even more than they could.
+Well... unfortunately - no. It had metastasised to their stomach.
+Treatments had to continue, with all the associated side effects, depleting their batteries even more.
 The massive energy that emanated from them was all gone as they battled cancer.

 More and more the treatments (and the advancing of the cancer) start wearing them down.
 It complicates and they need to be hospitalised.
 It's very common for chemo/immuno/radiotherapy or a combination of those to cause major health issues like anaemia and so on.
 So we all agreed that they needed an extra push, and not stay at home suffering like this, instead being taken care of in a hospital setting.